paulbrenker/tex-github-workflow/README.md

 ### Further Extension of LaTeX build

 If you want to dynamically load images plots or diagrams into your LaTeX projects, and you might change the code or diagrams in the future consider building them inside the CI/CD Pipelines.
 A working example will be available in the branch `artifacts`.

+## Todo before publishing

+- [ ] Test for compatibility with multi file latex projects
+- [ ] Make a release pipeline
+- [ ] Make a preview file for Latex PDFs
+- [ ] Make table of contents for README
+- [ ] Recommend in README to shorten retention time for artifacts as not needed for long